max-ieremenko/SqlDatabase/Examples/ConfigurationFile/README.md

 UPDATE public.version SET version='{{TargetVersion}}' WHERE module_name = 'database'
 ```

+Warn: SqlDatabase does not validate the provided script, please make sure that script is working before running SqlDatabase.

 ## assemblyScript

 A configuration of [.NET Assembly scripts](../CSharpMirationStep).

 * className - a script class name, default value is *SqlDatabaseScript*
-* methodName - a method, entry point of *SqlDatabaseScript*
+* methodName - a method, entry point of *SqlDatabaseScript*, default value is *Execute*

 example